averagephotographer/dynamic-audio-controller/README.md

 # Dynamic Audio Controller

 ## Idea
-This idea cam around when I was trying to switch between listening to Spotify and watching YouTube tutorials quickly.
+This idea came around when I was trying to switch between listening to Spotify and watching YouTube tutorials quickly.
 I'd go pause one and unpause the other and undo it when I went back to work.
 This got tedious so I decided to make a script to automate it for me.

 ## How it works